-iSmart Shankar Movie Review: Ram Pothineni Gives A High Voltage Performance In This Ordinary Flick!
+iSmart Shankar Movie Review: Ram Pothineni Gives High-voltage Performance In This Ordinary Flick!

 iSmart Shankar starts off on a routine format with the introduction of the hero, the tappy dance numbers, the necessary action sequences, etc. The director has placed Shankar in an interesting scenario and the way he has used the actor in Ram, giving him a different body language and slang is impressive.
 These portions are definitely entertaining and due credits to the way the director has packaged the film.

 However, it is the concept of the film that attracts the most but the writer-director takes time to establish that.
 The first-half is entertaining with everything that a commercial potboiler deserves and the interval too packs a punch thus pushing the expectations of the audiences.
-From there, the team had a very interesting plot point to pitch in but it needs to be said that the proceeding in the second-half were not up to the mark.
+From there, the team had a very interesting plot point to pitch in but it needs to be said that the proceeding in the second-half was not up to the mark.

 What could have been path-breaking or scintillating ends up as usual and average.
 It felt like the makers were trying to fit in too many things, which lacked conviction.
 Even the action sequences in the climax could have got a scintillating turn around if the writing of the sequences towards that point was extraordinary.